Main Page Content

 - Presentation at the Midwest Society of Pediatric Research Conference: After completing summer research with Dr. Eric Biondi, a pediatric hospitalist at Golisano Children’s Hospital, was granted the opportunity to submit an abstract to the Midwest Society of Pediatric Research Conference in Cleveland, Ohio on October 30th, 2014.
 Following our diligent work on the manuscript that was being prepared for submission, Dr. Biondi sent me to present research on the “Validation of use of procedural codes to identify infants evaluated for serious bacterial infections.”

-based on academic excellence, community service,EDI work, and campus involvement:
+academic excellence, community service,EDI work, and campus involvement:

 - The Class of 1964 Education Scholarship